 1. How do I know if medical school is right for me?

 Consider why you want to become a doctor.
-Are you doing it because you have a genuine desire to help others and devote yourself to medical science, or are you just thinking about pleasing your family?
-Are your ambitions academic or financial?
-Secondly, think of your aptitudes.
-Medical school requires lots of dedication to science.
-If you like subjects like biology, math and physics, medicine could be a good option for you.
+Are you doing it because you have a genuine desire to help others and devote yourself to medical science?
+Secondly, think of your aptitudes, interests and what being a doctor is really like.

 2. Is it possible to go to medical school straight from high school?